A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 Getting "guidance" from a random professor on a project being worked on in the EDS.
 While this sounds innocuous, it comes down to credit and not poisoning the approach that the EDS supports.
 In the EDS, we encourage students to get smart without having to go to an authority figure to ask if their answer is good.
 In academia, there is so little success to go around that anyone who touches a project that is successful will try to claim ownership of it.
 Be careful with your projects and take care that you're doing your best not to accidentally expose yourself to this credit-sucking vacuum.

 Becoming addicted to "Free" things on a university campus.
 These things are not actually free, and you should not expect or demand that NYUAD makes these things available for free for the rest of your life.
 If you want this or try to force this, you're being a petulant child.
-From day one, your job is to learn about these resources, as well as their alternatives, and by the time you graduate, you should have clarity on how to enter the world without needing NYUAD's special permission to access tools, software, resources, or ideas.
+From day one on campus, your job is to learn about these resources, as well as their alternatives, and by the time you graduate, you should have clarity on how to enter the world without needing NYUAD's special permission to access tools, software, resources, or ideas.
 This includes software, libraries, manufacturing, guidance, discount codes, etc.

 Becoming addicted to the NYUAD lifestyle.
 The "NYUAD Lifestyle" is a fiction, and students should not seek to model their future daily routine after the faculty or leadership of any university.
 The real world looks very different from the luxurious, low-agency, cruise ship environment of NYUAD.
 If you seek to continue experiencing this for the rest of your life, you are seeking to waste your NYUAD degree.